The ESP32 IoT Device I’m Building to Collect Sensor Data — For Beginners and Arduino Users

 This course is not simply about learning the ESP32.

-This is the starting point for your transition from being
+This is the starting point for you to transition from

 🔥 Closing Remarks

-Do not be someone who merely consumes content created by AI;
+Rather than being someone who consumes content created by AI,

 become someone who creates real-world data that AI cannot imitate.